 - Failure to pay overtime and/or minimum wage under the Fair Labor Standards Act (FLSA)

-- Failure to pay final wages under California state law
+- Failure to comply with wage and hour obligations under California state law

 - Violation of the Uniformed Services Employment and Reemployment Rights Act (USERRA)

-In addition to representing clients in litigation, Allison has represented clients during investigations conducted by the U.S. Department of Labor, the California Department of Fair Employment and Housing, California Division of Labor Standards Enforcement, the Texas Workforce Commission and the Equal Employment Opportunity Commission.
+In addition to representing clients in litigation, Allison represents clients during investigations conducted by the U.S. Department of Labor, the Equal Employment Opportunity Commission, the Texas Workforce Commission, the California Department of Fair Employment and Housing, and the California Division of Labor Standards Enforcement.

 Before joining Littler, Allison interned with the Hon.
 Magistrate Judge Calvin Botley of the U.S. District Court, Southern District of Texas.
 After graduating from law school, she was a litigation associate at another national law firm in Texas where she represented state employers against Section 1983 claims, wrongful termination, failure to protect, failure to train, and negligent hiring claims.
 She also represented employers in various maritime disputes, including claims for maintenance and cure.